 A scholarly, multidisciplinary database providing indexing and abstracts for over 10,000 publications, including monographs, reports, conference proceedings, and others.
 Also includes full-text access to over 5,000 journals.
 Offers coverage of many areas of academic study including: archaeology, area studies, astronomy, biology, chemistry, civil engineering, electrical engineering, ethnic & multicultural studies, food science & technology, general science, geography, geology, law, mathematics, mechanical engineering, music, physics, psychology, religion & theology, women's studies, and other fields.

 Academic Video Online brings together on a single cross-searchable platform a completely integrated online repository of Alexander Street Press video titles.
-Includes newsreels, award-winning documentaries, field recordings, interviews, lectures, training videos, and exclusive primary footage becoming a collection of 22,000 full-length videos by 2013.
+Includes newsreels, award-winning documentaries, field recordings, interviews, lectures, training videos, and exclusive primary footage.

 ACS Publications provides access to the electronic full-text versions of the over 30 titles published (or co-published) by the American Chemical Society.
 Select either "ACS Journals A-Z" or "Advanced Article Search" to get to the list of titles available.
 In addition, the ACS Legacy Archives provides access to the electronic full-text versions of all titles, volumes, issues, and articles published by the ACS from 1879 to 1995.